Todd Pinkston: Minnesota Vikings

 On September 3, 2006, Pinkston signed a one-year contract with the Minnesota Vikings, whose head coach, Brad Childress, was the former Eagles offensive coordinator.
 Pinkston was cut six days later on September 9.

 Washington Redskins

 On August 13, 2007, Pinkston, recovered from his Achilles injury, signed with the Washington Redskins, but failed to make the team's final roster.

 NFL statistics

 Coaching career

 Pinkston was hired by his former team, the Philadelphia Eagles, as a coaching intern during training camp and the preseason in 2009.
 He assisted wide receivers coach David Culley in coaching his unit.
 He also served as the receivers' coach at Petal High School located in Petal, Mississippi, just across the Leaf River from Hattiesburg.
-He was the Wide Receiver's Coach for Austin Peay State University in Clarksville, TN from 2016 to 2021.
+He was the wide receiver's coach for Austin Peay State University in Clarksville, Tennessee from 2016 to 2021.

+On March 17, 2023, Pinkston was hired as the running backs coach for the Kansas City Chiefs.
+Pinkston became a Super Bowl champion when the Chiefs defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.